LLNL/croquis/README.md

 ## Testing

-It is easy to run all test cases once croquis is built by running
+It is easy to run all test cases once krowkee is built by running
 ``` bash
 make test
 ```